What is Ureaplasma?

 What are the risks if Ureaplasma is left untreated?

 If left untreated, Ureaplasma may increase the risk of developing other conditions including kidney stones, premature labour, respiratory diseases in new-borns and increased likelihood of contracting other STIs such as HIV.
 In extreme cases, Ureaplasma can spread to other parts of your body and damage your joints, nerves and muscles, causing meningitis and even pneumonia.

 In women, a prolonged Ureaplasma infection also increases risk of infertility.

-Ureaplasma is treated with a course of antibiotics, although some people might clear the infection by simply resting and avoiding sexual activity.
+Ureaplasma is usually treated with a course of antibiotics, although some people might clear the infection by simply resting and avoiding sexual activity.
 Once the treatment has been received, you are advised to abstain from any sexual activity for a couple of weeks to avoid passing the bacterium to your sexual partner.

 Book your Ureaplasma test